ExploringCOVID-19/ExploringCOVID-19/README.md

 - Choropleth_positivity_rates
 - covid19_choropleth

+# LANGUAGE
+- We use mostly Python 3 for our project.
+Python is a high-level programming language with a wide range of uses, making it ideal for what we plan to do.
+In the future, we plan to use HTML and CSS in creating a website to host our findings.

 # SOURCES
 - OWID
  * We utilized a [csv file](https://raw.githubusercontent.com/owid/covid-19-data/master/public/data/owid-covid-data.csv) from the *Our World in Data Repository*.
 This data updates depending on when the countries provide them.